 Measuring “engagement” can be like trying to catch air.
 From employee testimonials to exit interviews to engagement surveys, HR is awash with data.
 It all appears to be valid but just doesn’t fit together.

-Insights has solved this problem by providing a bank of preset, science-backed question that have been extensively researched.
+Perkbox Insights has solved this problem by providing a bank of preset, science-backed question that have been extensively researched.
+Our questions are chosen to tackle ten key drivers of employee engagement so you can benchmark your organisation and uncover areas for improvemnt.
 What’s more, the same questions have been used by all users, giving you a firm and tangible benchmark to compare your results with.

 Interpreting human data is not easy.
 In fact it’s one of the biggest debates in modern psychology.
 Being faced with survey results can be a shock to the system, particularly if the responsibility falls on one person.
 Positive comments, negative comments, what do these results actually tell you when weighed up?